winkeung/C-Concepts/C_Concepts_Part1.md

 # **Introduction**

 I found that most of the books or web sites teaching C to beginners doesn&#39;t explain the subtle part of  the concepts in C clear enough or put enough emphasis/warning on them.
-Those concepts will usually trap beginners.
+Those concepts will usually confuse beginners.
 Once you mastered all these subtle concepts then you will suddenly realize that actually C is a language with just a small number of  keywords and concepts to memorize.
 And then you will also start to appreciate the minimalist design of C. This series of posts is not intended to be a complete tutorial of the C language but it can be used as supplementary materials to those tutorials.
 Lets&#39; talk about data type first...

 # **C Only Has One Data Type: Number**